ShaniStaretz/Server-Monitoring-System/README.md

 ## Triggers & Notifications
 The system uses PostgreSQL triggers to update server statuses.
-* update current status of the server to be 'Healthy' if last 5 monitory logs are 'Success'
+* update current status of the server to be 'Healthy' if last 5 monitory logs are 'Success'.
 * update current status of the server to be 'Unhealthy' if last 3 monitory logs are 'Failed'
 * if current status of the server is 'Unhealthy' the system will send notification alerts accordingly.

 Ensure your PostgreSQL database is set up with all necessary functions, triggers, and tables.

 ## Limitations:
-* Protocol name needs to be one if the following options: HTTP, HTTPS, FTP, SSH
+* Protocol name needs to be one if the following options: HTTP, HTTPS, FTP, SSH.
 * server name needs to include the domain and the Top-Level Domain (TLD):
     Example:www.example.com, httpbin.org
-* no 2 servers with the same server name
+* no 2 servers with the same server name.

 ## Troubleshooting
 * "Server not found" error: Verify your PostgreSQL database connection settings in the .env file.
-* Email notifications not working: Make sure your SMTP credentials are valid and that your SMTP service supports external connections.
+* Email notifications not working: Make sure your SMTP credentials are valid and that your SMTP provider supports external connections.
 * Trigger or function creation errors: Ensure that the functions and triggers have been properly created in your PostgreSQL database.